quist00/carpentries.org/_posts/2023/04/2023-04-04-workbench-beta-phase-complete.md

 ## Workbench Transition to happen in May 2023

+The beta phase was a success,
+and we can now begin final preparations for a full rollout of the new infrastructure.
 In May 2023, we will transition all of our official lessons to use The Workbench.
 This transition will do two things: